Jouramie/Architecture/README.md

 * email:invest.ul.2018@gmail.com
 * password: Archi.42.

-A request is in progress to be able to send email to emails no verified my(Olivier Beaulieu) account.
+A request is in progress to be able to send email to emails not verified in my(Olivier Beaulieu) AWS account.